Lenovo ThinkPad X1 Carbon Gen 7

 The main changes to the ThinkPad X1 Carbon of revisions have to do with the display and the exterior styling of its lid.

-The base model I’m reviewing, with a full HD (1,920 x 1,080 pixels) display, has the same black display lid as the previous generation.
-Stepping up to the top-end model with a 4K display (3,840 x 2,160 pixels), you get a screen cover with a distinctive carbon fiber weave.
+The base model I’m reviewing, with a full HD ( 1,920 x 1,080 pixels ) display, has the same black display lid as the previous generation.
+Then, stepping up to the top end model, the one with a 4K display ( 3,840 x 2,160 pixels ) you get a screen cover, with a distinctive carbon fiber weave to it.
 It’s a small concession for those who want a bit of flair on their very tough ThinkPad.
 Lenovo describes it as a way for owners to be reminded that their device is partially made out of carbon fiber, as it’s not obvious.
 Presumably, the company believes that those interested in such colors also want a 4K display.

-Between the base model 4K and 1080p displays, Lenovo offers two more screen options.
-These include a unique 1080p touchscreen with a matte finish, which I found very convenient when testing on the previous generation.
-Another display option is a WQHD (2,560 x 1,440 pixels) matte display that doesn’t support touch.
+Between the base model 4K and the 1080p screens, Lenovo kind a throws in two additional screen choices.
+You can pick a particular 1080p touch panel with a matte surface, and honestly I found that kind of thing really convenient during testing on the prior generation.
+There’s also a WQHD (2,560 x 1,440 pixels) matte option, but it does not come with touch support.

-Despite its slim chassis, the ThinkPad X1 Carbon Gen 7 has a keyboard that is at least as comfortable as any I’ve used on other ThinkPads in recent years.
-Its backlit keys are sculpted to provide visual guidance to your fingertips, and they offer extraordinary stability.
+Even with its slim chassis, the ThinkPad X1 Carbon Gen 7 still has a keyboard that feels just as comfortable as I’ve had on other ThinkPads lately.
+The backlit keys are sculpted in a way that gives you visual guidance under your fingertips, and they also deliver extraordinary stability.

 Unfortunately, the touchpad isn’t nearly as comfortable to use.
 It’s cramped; its click action is rather stiff and unresponsive, taking longer than I’d like to register motion.
 The keyboard uses Microsoft’s Precision Touchpad interface, so tweaking is simple, but increasing the sensitivity didn’t help much.